IKEA: Restaurant and food markets

-Although the cafes primarily serve Swedish food, the menu varies based on the culture, food and location of each store.
-With restaurants in 38 countries, the menu will incorporate local dishes including shawarma in Saudi Arabia, poutine in Canada, macarons in France, and gelato in Italy.
+Although the cafes primarily serve Swedish food, the menu varies based on the culture, food, and location of each store.
+With restaurants in 38 countries, the menu often incorporates local dishes, including shawarma in Saudi Arabia and the UAE, poutine in Canada, macarons in France, and gelato in Italy.
 In Indonesia, the Swedish meatballs recipe is changed to accommodate the country's halal requirements.
 Stores in Israel sell kosher food under rabbinical supervision.
 The kosher restaurants are separated into dairy and meat areas.

 In many locations, the IKEA restaurants open daily before the rest of the store and serve breakfast.
 All food products are based on Swedish recipes and traditions.
-Food accounts for 5% of IKEA's sales.
+Food accounted for 5% of IKEA's sales by 2019.

 IKEA sells plant-based meatballs made from potatoes, apples, pea protein, and oats in all of its stores.
 According to United States journalist Avery Yale Kamila, IKEA began testing its plant-based meatballs in 2014, then launched the plant-based meatballs in 2015 and began testing vegan hot dogs in 2018.
-In 2019, journalist James Hansen reported in Eater London that IKEA would only sell vegetarian food at Christmastime.
+In 2019, journalist James Hansen reported in Eater London that IKEA would only sell vegetarian food at Christmas time.

 Småland

-Every store has a kids play area, named Småland (Swedish for small lands; it is also the Swedish province of Småland where founder Kamprad was born).
-Parents drop off their children at a gate to the playground, and pick them up after they arrive at another entrance.
-In some stores, parents are given free pagers by the on-site staff, which the staff can use to summon parents whose children need them earlier than expected; in others, staff summon parents through announcements over the in-store public address system or by calling them on their cellphones.
+Every store has a children's play area, named Småland (Swedish for small lands; it is also the Swedish province of Småland where founder Kamprad was born).
+Parents drop off their children at a gate to the playground and pick them up after they arrive at another entrance.
+In some stores, parents are given free pagers by the on-site staff, which the staff can use to summon parents whose children need them earlier than expected; in others, staff summon parents through announcements over the in-store public address system or by calling them on their mobile phones.
 The largest Småland play area is located at the IKEA store in Navi Mumbai, India.

-Some of these were closed down due to pandemic.
+IKEA Preowned

+In August 2024, Ikea announced it would be trialing an online marketplace where customers can connect to buy and sell pre-owned items made by Ikea.

+The marketplace, called "IKEA Preowned", would run from August until December 2024 and be centred on the cities of Oslo, Norway and Madrid, Spain.

 Other ventures

-IKEA owns & operates the MEGA Family Shopping Centre chain in Russia.
+Until 28 September 2023, IKEA owned & operated the MEGA Family Shopping Centre chain in Russia.
+Its operations have since been sold to Gazprombank.

 On 8 August 2008, IKEA UK launched a virtual mobile phone network called IKEA Family Mobile, which ran on T-Mobile.
 At launch it was the cheapest pay-as-you-go network in the UK.
 In June 2015 the network announced that its services would cease to operate from 31 August 2015.

 As of 2012, IKEA has a joint venture with TCL to provide Uppleva integrated HDTV and entertainment system products.